Citrix Secure Private Access

 - Display watermark: Overlays a screen-based watermark showing the user name and IP address of the endpoint.
 If a user tries to print or take a screenshot, the watermark appears as displayed on the screen.

 Provide contextual access - Although an authorized SaaS app is considered safe, content in the SaaS app actually can be dangerous - constituting a security risk.
 When a user clicks a hyperlink within a SaaS app, the traffic is routed through the web filtering feature, which provides a risk assessment for the hyperlink.
 Based on the hyperlink’s risk assessment, and the customized list of URL categories, the web filtering feature allows, denies, or redirects the hyperlink request from the user as follows:

-- Approved: The hyperlink is considered safe and the embedded browser accesses within the Workspace app accesses the hyperlink.
+- Approved: The hyperlink is considered safe and the Citrix Enterprise Browser accesses within the Workspace app accesses the hyperlink.

 - Denied: The hyperlink is considered dangerous and access is denied.

 - Redirected: The hyperlink request is redirected to the Secure Browser service, where the user’s internet browsing activities are isolated from the endpoint device, the corporate network, and the SaaS app.

 Security and performance analytics - Users invariably access SaaS apps that have enhanced security inherent in them.
 Workspace app, the Secure Private Access service, and the Secure Browser service provide the Security analytics service with information about the following user and application behaviors.
 These analytics impact the user’s overall risk score: